inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/an-inclusive-digital-economy-for-people-with-disabilities-video.md

 link: "https://youtu.be/eS9nNz0IDmU"
 keywords: []
 learnTags: ["ethics","fairness","disability","bias"]
-summary: |-
-  A webinar that discusses the recent publication by the same name that aims to increase awareness of the impact of a digital world of work on people with disabilities and identify actions needed to shape a future of work in a more disability-inclusive way.
+summary: "A webinar that discusses the recent publication by the same name that aims to increase awareness of the impact of a digital world of work on people with disabilities and identify actions needed to shape a future of work in a more disability-inclusive way.  "
 ---